Neuromechanics and Ergonomics LAB

-View a list of our peer reviewed work.
 View our peer-reviewed publications, conference proceedings, abstracts and technical reports.

 Quantifying physical demands in the workplace: Using occupational biomechanics to identify mechanisms of injury